youyanggu/covid19_projections/about.md

 ## Data

-The only COVID-19 data our model uses to make projections is the daily death total provided by [The Covid Tracking Project](https://covidtracking.com/) (for US projections) and [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19) (for international projections).
-The raw data files we use can be found [on our GitHub page](https://github.com/youyanggu/covid19_projections/tree/master/data).
+The only COVID-19 data our model uses to make projections is the daily death total provided by [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_daily_reports).
 Due to the reasonings explained [by Nate Silver](https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/), we do not use case-related data in our modeling.

 Every day, raw daily projections for all 50 US states and select international countries will be uploaded [here](https://github.com/youyanggu/covid19_projections/tree/master/projections).
 Because the model factors in new data on a daily basis, it will be more accurate over time as more data becomes available.
 We are currently in the process of submitting our findings for peer review, but due to the current circumstances we are prioritizing the public release of our research.